History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 Square Wave

-The ribbon assembly consists of a frame and a strip that is folded like a harmonica.
+The ribbon assembly consists of a frame and a strip that is folded like an accordion.
 It is very thin.
 DECCA used to advertise with the phrase "1/10th of a human hair".

 POWER HANDLING